aws-samples/codenator-automatic-code-generation-and-execution-using-llm/src/codenator/code_executor/README.md

 A script is allowed to save or interact with fales in `tmp/` direcroty (`/opt/code/tmp/`)

 ## Starting the server
-To start API Layer server, you can use the below command:
+To start *Code Executor* server, you can use the below command:
 ```
 $ main.py [optional args]
 ```